Skip to main content

 snaper backup files /project \

-Python files are included, but test files are ignored.
+All Python files are included, but test files are excluded.